By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1447|Pages: 3|8 min read

-Human nature is the term used to refer to that conventionally accepted as what is uniquely and distinctly human.
+Human nature is the term used to refer to that which is conventionally accepted as uniquely and distinctly human.
 While few deny that such a quality exists, the origins and extent of this quality have yet to be conclusively defined.
 The following essay will explain the relationship between two opposing arguments delving into this subject, examining both: J.S.
 Mill’s notion regarding the necessity of individuality, as presented in On Liberty, and; E.O.
 Wilson’s theory that genes are the foundational basis of all human actions, culminating in his notion of evolutionary ethics, as seen in Consilience.
 Ultimately, this essay will argue the thesis that the notions of Mill and Wilson contradict each other, by: examining the ideas of both authors; illustrating the dichotomy their comparison creates, and; providing a comment as to the potential applicability of each.

 In conclusion: through On Liberty and Consilience, Mill and Wilson, respectively, present notions exploring the qualities and extent of human nature, that which is uniquely and distinctly human.
 Mill advocates for the nourishment of individuality in order to develop and grow the infinite potential of human nature.
 While, in contrast, Wilson theorizes about the limits of human nature implied by evolutionary ethics and the genetic basis of humans.
 This essay highlighted the contradictions between these two arguments by articulating the fundamental difference between these two authors’ understanding of the human mind and further examined the applicability of each notion.
-The paramount conclusion of this exploration was such that Mill’s notion is, of the two, the most correct as it lends itself to relevant, realistic and favorable application within the reality of the human world.
+The paramount conclusion of this exploration was such that Mill’s notion is, of the two, the most correct as it lends itself to relevant, realistic, and favorable application within the reality of the human world.

 Works Cited

-Mill, John Stuart.
+Mill, J. S. (1859).
 On Liberty.
-Indianapolis: Hackett Publishing Company Inc, 1859.
+Indianapolis: Hackett Publishing Company Inc.

-Wilson, Edward O. Consilience.
-New York: Vintage Books, 1999.
+Wilson, E. O. (1999).
+Consilience.
+New York: Vintage Books.

 Browse our vast selection of original essay samples, each expertly formatted and styled